Doorman (character): Powers and abilities

 Doorman has the ability to teleport people or objects through solid matter with his own body that serves as a portal of sorts.
 His mutant powers operate by tapping into the Darkforce dimension.

 As the Angel of Death, he possesses mediumship, Darkforce constructs, light-speed flight, and supernatural durability.

 Other versions

 An alternate version of Doorman appears in the "World War Hulk" storyline.
-He was one of the heroes who tried to stop the Hulk during his rampage across Earth, but he witnessed as his teammates were beheaded by the Hulk.
+He is one of the heroes who try to stop the Hulk during his rampage across Earth and witnesses his teammates being killed by the Hulk.